Does creatine make you gain weight

 1. Improved muscle strength and endurance

-In addition to enhancing athletic performance, creatine supplementation has also been linked to increased muscle strength and endurance.
+Besides enhancing athletic performance, creatine supplementation has also been linked to increased muscle strength and endurance.
 Creatine can help users achieve greater strength and muscle mass gains over time by promoting muscle protein synthesis and providing a rapid energy source.
-This can be particularly beneficial for individuals looking to improve their physical fitness or athletes seeking a competitive edge.
+This can be particularly beneficial for individuals looking to improve their physical fitness or for athletes seeking a competitive edge.

 1. Potential cognitive benefits